 A lot of spammers and scammers

-This means that if you’re not careful, you may end up following or engaging with some pretty shady accounts.
+The reason for this is the platform’s popularity, which makes it relatively easy to game the system.
+As a result, if you’re not careful, you may end up following or engaging with some pretty shady accounts.

 14 Best Pinterest alternatives